blessedjasonmwanza/blessedjasonmwanza/README.md

-     --- Let's keep Innovating, and remember to check out some of my projects. <HappyCoding/>
+     --- Let's keep Innovating, and remember to check out some of my pinned projects. <HappyCoding/>